pion/website/content/en/blog/pion-nonprofit.md

 ---
-title: Pion is a nonprofit organization
+title: Pion is a nonprofit project
 Description: The reasons and benefits of keeping Pion nonprofit.
 date: 2021-12-27
 authors: ["Sean DuBois"]